Treason! Arrest him! The Democratic lawmaker who enrages Donald Trump

 Schiff’s remarks produced escalating public battles with the president.

 A week ago, Trump dismissed Schiff as “Liddle’ Adam Schiff.”
-Trump accused Schiff on Sunday of lying to Congress, and tweeted he should be “questioned at the highest level for Fraud & Treason.”
+Trump accused Schiff on Sunday of lying to Congress and tweeted that he should be “questioned at the highest level for Fraud & Treason.”
 The next day, Trump added on Twitter: “Arrest for Treason?”

 Schiff emerged as the face of the Democrats’ impeachment inquiry in part because the president’s call with Ukraine would have come to the House Intelligence Committee, and in part because Democratic lawmakers have been frustrated with how a half-dozen other committees have carried out their own investigations of the president.